 How healthy are you?
-Your 40s are a great time to assess your current health state, correct past indiscretions and prepare your body for many more decades of your life.
+Your 40s are a great time to assess your current health state, correct past indiscretions, and prepare your body for many more decades of your life.
 Your doctor can help by checking you for problems that can rob you of your health.
 Here's a list of the basic tests women should ask for.
 (Note that your doctor may recommend additional tests based on your personal health profile.)

-Blood sugar.
+- Blood sugar.
 Decades of eating the wrong food (think soda, hot dogs, fries -- you get the picture) plus weight gain (often due to hormone changes) may have overworked your pancreas.
 It can't keep up and that can lead to diabetes.
-By the age of 45, everyone should get a fasting blood sugar test and then have another at least once every three years.
+By age 45, everyone should get a fasting blood sugar test and then have another at least once every three years.
 Your doctor may recommend earlier or more frequent checking depending on your risk.

-Blood pressure.
+- Blood pressure.
 Don't be surprised if your blood pressure starts rising now -- that's common.
 Fortunately, you can lower your blood pressure through diet, exercise, and medication.
 It's worth the effort.
 Lower blood pressure is a key factor in longevity.

-Cholesterol profile.
+- Cholesterol profile.
 Take heart: this simple blood test can save your life.
-More than 31 million adults in America have high cholesterol levels, a condition that can lead to heart attacks or strokes -- diseases that claim a life every 40 seconds!
+More than 71 million adults in America have high cholesterol levels, a condition that can lead to heart attacks or strokes -- diseases that claim a life every 40 seconds!
 If you have high cholesterol, protect yourself by changing your diet and taking medications such as statins.

-Stepping on the scales.
+- Stepping on the scales.
 You blissfully enjoyed chips and hamburgers while ignoring your expanding waistline, but the scale doesn't lie.
 Pay attention to the results: being overweight puts you at high risk for developing a number of diseases, including diabetes and heart disease.

-Looking for moles.
+- Looking for moles.
 Those years of getting "a healthy tan" can lead to something not so healthy -- skin cancer.
 Luckily, most skin cancers are curable.
 So don't forget to ask your doctor to check your skin if you find any moles or skin changes.

-Checking your immunizations.
+- Checking your immunizations.
 Ask your doctor if you need a tetanus, diphtheria, pertussis (whooping cough) booster shot, or pneumonia vaccine.
 Almost all adults should also get the flu shot each fall.